Major Section: PROOF-CHECKER

 Example: (contrapose 3)The (optional) argumentGeneral Form: (contrapose &optional n)

-should be a positive integer that does
+n should be a positive integer that does

 not exceed the number of hypotheses.
 Negate the current conclusion

-th hypothesis, while negating the current n
+and make it the nth hypothesis, while negating the current nth

 hypothesis and making it the current conclusion.
 If no argument is

-supplied then the effect is the same as for (contrapose 1)
+supplied then the effect is the same as for (contrapose 1).

-Note: By ``negate'' we mean an operation that replaces nil
+Note: By ``negate'' we mean an operation that replaces nil by t, x

-for any other explicit value x
+by nil for any other explicit value x, (not x) by x, and any other x

-by (not x)
+by (not x).

 move top-level hypotheses to the conclusion